 Figure 3A – Video editor: emphasize the first image.

 The interpretation of the peak profiles is shown for DMNG (pronounce as D-M-N-G), with the ideal scenario seen for DDM, DM, Cymal-6, Cymal-5 and OGNG (pronounce as O-G-N-G) [1].
-The magnified profile of the OGNG sample shows both rhodopsin and rhodopsin–mini-Go eluted around the same retention volume [2].
+The magnified profile of the OGNG sample shows both rhodopsin and rhodopsin–mini-Go complex eluted around the same retention volume [2].

 Figure 3A – Video editor: emphasize DMNG first, then emphasize DDM, DM, Cymal-6, Cymal-5 and OGNG one by one.